Sexual Offences NSW

 Sexual offences are considered to be very heinous offences in Australian Courts, and as such, they carry serious penalties.
 These serious penalties increase further, where the victim of sexual crimes are children.

-Sexual offences include, among others, sexual assaults, indecent assaults, act of indecency and aggravated indecent assaults.
+Sexual offences include, among others, sexual assaults, indecent assaults, the act of indecency and aggravated indecent assaults.

 In NSW, sexual offences are severely punished.
-The range of sexual offence crimes under legislation are primarily contained within the Crimes Act 1900 (NSW), although, some exist in the Summary Offences Act 1988.
-For better understanding of sexual offences, it is necessary to at least know the basic elements of the said offence.
+The range of sexual offence crimes under the legislation is primarily contained within the Crimes Act 1900 (NSW), although, some exist in the Summary Offences Act 1988.
+For a better understanding of sexual offences, it is necessary to at least know the basic elements of the said offence.

 How sexual offences are committed

-Generally, a sexual offence is committed if there was a sexual intercourse of a person with another person without the consent of the latter.
-Lack of consent is a very important element of sexual that must be proven in order to sustain conviction against the sexual offender.
+Generally, a sexual offence is committed if there was sexual intercourse with a person with another person without the consent of the latter.
+Lack of consent is a very important element of sexual that must be proven to sustain a conviction against the sexual offender.
 There can be no sexual offence if both persons voluntarily agreed to the sexual intercourse.

 Consent is present if a person voluntarily consents to the sexual intercourse.
 The problem arises if the sexual offender knows that the victim did not consent to the sexual intercourse failing to inquire recklessly as to whether or not the victim consents to the sexual intercourse or has no reasonable grounds of believing that the other person has consented to the sexual intercourse.